Archheretic/distributedNames/README.md

 ## API Overview

-For more detailed Api documentation look at...
 API Endpoint | Description
 ------------ | -------------
 /list | GET - A list containing all registered names /list | POST - Adds the new name to the list.
 /nodes | GET - Updates a parkinglot
-/nodes | POST - Compares the node list provided, with the existing list of nodes, and adds the missing nodes.
+/nodes | POST - Adds a new node to the list.

 ## API Documentation